 We have often seen Hindu people wearing a Kalawa/Mauli (red/saffron/orange/yellow thread), black thread, Janeu/Yagyopaveeta (white thread) around their wrist, chest, and ankle.
-Have you ever thought why?
+Have you ever thought about why?
 What is the significance of just a thread?
 Well, we have answers to all the related queries, let’s explore:

 There are sixteen Samskaras in Hinduism, Samskara means making perfect, a sacred or sanctifying ceremony.
 These sixteen samskaaras are, Garbadaana (Conception), Punsavana (Fetus Protection) , Simanta (Protection of the pregnant mother), Jataka Karma (Shasthi) (Natal right for development of child’s intellect), Naamakarana (Naming the child), Nishkrama (Taking the child outdoors), Annaprashana (Giving the child solid food), Choula or Mundan (Haircutting), Karnavedha (Ear piercing), Vidyaarambha (introduction to the world of knowledge, music, dance and some forms of folk arts), Upanayana (the act of leading towards something), Vedaaramba (Study of Vedas and scriptures) ,Keshaant (linked to understand the power of meaningful words), Samaavartan (Completing education),Vivaha (Marriage) and Antyesti (Last rites or funeral rites).
-The first three are prenatal ceremonies, thenext six are child hood samskaras, and the next five are concerned to education.
-Vivaha is marriage and Antyesti is funeral ceremony.
+The first three are prenatal ceremonies, the next six are childhood samskaras, and the next five are concerned about education.
+Vivaha is marriage and Antyesti is a funeral ceremony.

-It is mostly worn by Brahmins on there chest, also it is put during Upanayana Samkara.
-Upanayana means leading the disciple to Guru.
-Ayagyopaveet has three vritas (threads).
-Every thread has three cords twining itand one knot.
-The word “yagvopaveet” is made up of “yagya”plus “up” plus “paveet”.
-Not the best but the best of best action is called “yagya”, ‘Up’ means ‘near’, ‘veet’ means obtained, spread,desired, cherished.
-Thus, Yagyopaveet is worn with a desire to do the best.
+Thus, people wear Yagyopaveet with a desire to do their best.
 This is the initiation to acquire spiritual knowledge.
-On this occassion, Savitri/Gayatri Mantra is taught to the beginner.
-This Mantra is considered asthe most sacred Mantra.
-This is a mantra seeking enlightenment/ the knowledge of Absolute Reality/Para Brahman, and is instrumental in acquiring the highest wanting of life i.e. liberation.
-The Gayatri Mantra is chanted by holding this Yagyopaveeta.
+On this occasion, mentors teach Savitri/Gayatri Mantra to the beginner.
+This Mantra is one of the most sacred Mantra.
+This is a mantra seeking enlightenment/ the knowledge of Absolute Reality/Para Brahman and is instrumental in acquiring the highest wanting of life i.e. liberation.
+The chanting of Gayatri Mantra takes place by holding this Yagyopaveeta.
 Below is the Gayatri Mantra with meaning: